harshp2008/obsidian-js/README.md

 This library supports embedding and managing files (images, videos, markdown, etc.) via a pluggable filesystem interface.
 You can use any backend (Firebase, MongoDB, local filesystem, etc.) by implementing the `Filesystem` interface.

+### Setup Guides

+We provide detailed setup guides for different filesystem implementations:

+- [Firebase Setup Guide](docs/firebase-setup.md) - Learn how to set up Firebase as your filesystem backend
+- [Local Filesystem Setup Guide](docs/local-filesystem-setup.md) - Learn how to use the local filesystem as your backend

 ### 1. Implement the Filesystem Interface

 Create your own implementation of the `Filesystem` interface: